joshschmelzle/determine-archive-filetype/README.md

-# determine archive filetype (not suitable to actual use)
+# determine archive filetype (NOT SUITABLE FOR ACTUAL USE / EDUCATIONAL ONLY)

 determine an archive's filetype using common magic bytes (file signatures)